Kitware/vtk-examples/README.md

-# VTKEx
+# vtk-examples

-This is a mirror of the VTK examples, found at [lorensen.github.io/VTKExamples](https://lorensen.github.io/VTKExamples).
+This is the new VTK Examples repository based on the original repository found at [lorensen.github.io/VTKExamples](https://lorensen.github.io/VTKExamples).

-It is used for testing.